December 6, 2018

 However, you should also consider the possible setbacks of a re-roof.

 Re-roofing can reduce the lifespan of new shingles by 20 to 40 percent.
 The old roof doesn’t make a good substrate for its uneven surface.
-It also Re-roofing can add weight to your roof so if the property is old, you should consider how it can affect its structure.
+Also, re-roofing can add weight to your roof so if the property is old, you should consider how it can affect its structure.

 If you have more questions regarding your roof, feel free to send us a message or call us at (480) 359- 3161.